pajohnson1126/sample-unity-movement/README.md

-# Sample Unity Physics
+# Sample Unity Movement

 A sample Unity (2020.1.2f1) project that shows

-- Essential physics concepts in Unity
+- Essential movement and physics concepts in Unity
 - [C# inheritance](https://learn.unity.com/tutorial/inheritance) with base and child classes
 - Basic use of the URP (Universal Render Pipeline)